Ohio Court Records

 - The income tax refunds can be intercepted and used to cover part of the arrearage.

-- The non-custodial parent can be ordered to seek employment through a court order and report back to the court on the job-seeking.
+- A court may order the non-custodial parent to seek employment and report back to the court on the job search.

-- The driver's license or state ID card can be suspended to ensure compliance with the child support order.
+- The driver's license or state ID card may be suspended to ensure compliance with the child support order.

-- Financial accounts can also be accessed by the child support enforcement agency to pay the child support fees.
+- The child support enforcement agency may also access financial accounts to pay the child support fees.

-Is there a Ohio Statute of Limitation on Child Support?
+Is there an Ohio Statute of Limitations on Child Support?

-From all the various conditions and sections under the Ohio Revised Code Chapter 3123, there is no statute of limitations with regards to child support payment, and all the arrearages must be paid.
+Under the various conditions and sections of Ohio Revised Code Chapter 3123, there is no statute of limitations for child support payment and all the arrearages should be paid.